Database Connector Configuration for DSR Discovery Pipelines

 @classmethod

-def normalize_pii_fields(cls, v: List[str]) -> List[str]:
+def normalize_pii_fields(cls, v: list[str]) -> list[str]:

 return [f.strip().lower() for f in v if f.strip()]

-def validate_extraction(payload: Dict[str, Any]) -> DSRExtractionSchema:
+def validate_extraction(payload: dict[str, Any]) -> DSRExtractionSchema:

 try: